yousefelassal/quote-cron/README.md

 > The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low and achieving our mark.

 > Your sacred space is where you can find yourself again and again.

+> The pine stays green in winter... wisdom in hardship.